-Table 13 (1 of 2) Project Consistency with CARB Scoping Plan Policies and Measures
+Table 13 (1 of 2) Project Consistency with CARB Scoping Plan Policies and Meaures

 2008 Scoping Plan Measures to Reduce Greenhouse Gas Emissions Project Compliance with Measure California Light-Duty Vehicle Greenhouse Gas Standards - Implement adopted standards and planned second phase of the program.
 Align zero-emission vehicle, alternative and renewable fuel and vehicle technology programs with long-term climate change goals.
-No conflict.
-These are CARB enforced standards; vehicles that access the project, that are required to comply with the standards, will comply with the strategy.
+No Conflict.
+These are CARB enforced standards; vehicles that access the project (that are required to comply with the standards) will comply with the strategy.
 Energy Efficiency - Maximize energy efficiency building and appliance standards; pursue additional efficiency including new technologies, policy, and implementation mechanisms.
 Pursue comparable investment in energy efficiency from all retail providers of electricity in California.
-No conflict.
+No Conflict.
 The project will be compliant with the current Title 24 standards.
 Low Carbon Fuel Standard - Develop and adopt the Low Carbon Fuel Standard.
-No conflict.
-These are CARB enforced standards; vehicles that access the project, that are required to comply with the standards, will comply with the strategy.
+No Conflict.
+These are CARB enforced standards; vehicles that access the project (that are required to comply with the standards) will comply with the strategy.
 Vehicle Efficiency Measures - Implement light-duty vehicle efficiency measures.
-No conflict.
-These are CARB enforced standards; vehicles that access the project, that are required to comply with the standards, will comply with the strategy.
+No Conflict.
+These are CARB enforced standards; vehicles that access the project (that are required to comply with the standards) will comply with the strategy.
 Medium/Heavy-Duty Vehicles - Adopt medium and heavy-duty vehicle efficiency measures.
-No conflict.
-These are CARB enforced standards; vehicles that access the project, that are required to comply with the standards, will comply with the strategy.
+No Conflict.
+These are CARB enforced standards; vehicles that access the project (that are required to comply with the standards) will comply with the strategy.
 Green Building Strategy - Expand the use of green building practices to reduce the carbon footprint of California's new and existing inventory of buildings.
-No conflict.
+No Conflict.
 The California Green Building Standards Code (proposed Part 11, Title 24) was adopted as part of the California Building Standards Code in the CCR.
-Part 11 establishes voluntary standards, that are mandatory in the 2019 edition of the Code, on planning and design for sustainable site development, energy efficiency (in excess of the California Energy Code requirements), water conservation, material conservation, and internal air contaminants.
-The project will be subject to these mandatory standards.
+Part 11 establishes voluntary standards, that are mandatory in the 2022 edition of the Code, on planning and design for sustainable site development, energy efficiency (in excess of the California Energy Code requirements), water conservation, material conservation, and internal air contaminants.
 High Global Warming Potential Gases - Adopt measures to reduce high global warming potential gases.
-No conflict.
-CARB identified five measures that reduce HFC emissions from vehicular and commercial refrigeration systems; vehicles that access the project that are required to comply with the measures will comply with the strategy.
+No Conflict.
+CARB identified five measures that reduce HFC emissions from vehicular and commercial refrigeration systems; vehicles that access the project (that are required to comply with the measures) will comply with the strategy.
 Recycling and Waste - Reduce methane emissions at landfills.
 Increase waste diversion, composting, and commercial recycling.
-Move toward zero-waste.
-No conflict.
+Move toward zero waste.
+No Conflict.
 The state is currently developing a regulation to reduce methane emissions from municipal solid waste landfills.
-The project will be required to comply with City programs, such as any City recycling and waste reduction programs, which comply, with the 75 percent reduction required by 2020 per AB 341.
+The project will be required to comply with City programs, such as City's recycling and waste reduction program, which comply with the 75 percent reduction required per AB 341.
 Water - Continue efficiency programs and use cleaner energy sources to move and treat water.
-No conflict.
-The project will comply with all applicable City ordinances and CAL Green requirements.
+No Conflict.
+The project will comply with all applicable City ordinances and CALGreen requirements.